Organization Memberships

 Personal Plan to Organization Plan Transition

-This is the most nuanced part of organization billing, and it is now handled explicitly in the code.
+This is the most nuanced part of organization billing, and Corbis handles it explicitly when you confirm joining from a paid personal account.

 What happens at acceptance time

-When a paid personal user accepts an organization invite:
+When a paid personal user confirms joining an organization:

 - Corbis schedules the personal subscription to cancel at period end